cwj22/cwj22.github.io/learning.md

 - Theoretically justified the use of inter-related Q functions to improve performance of the low-level policy by incorporating the value assigned by high-level skills
 - Summarized the results of the research in the paper and actively engaged in a rebuttal to refine and defend the research

+Visit the <span style="font-size:14pt;color:" class="emoji-text">🔗</span> <a href="https://sites.google.com/view/skill-critic">Project Website</a> for the code and manuscript, videos, and more information about this project.